 Good mental health is fundamental to students' well-being and academic success.
-It is more than just the absence of mental disorders.
-Mental health is 'a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community' (World Health Organisation, 20141).
-Mental health can vary across time and individuals.
-In an average classroom, three children will be suffering from a diagnosable mental health issue which can affect quality of life, learning and relationships.
+However, one in five children and young people in England aged eight to 25 had a probable mental disorder in 20231.
+Mental health is more than just the absence of mental disorders.
+It is: 'a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community' (World Health Organisation, 2014).

-Manchester Academy aims to promote positive mental health (or 'well-being') across school and to support students who experience poor mental health or mental illness using both universal, whole school approaches and specialised, targeted approaches aimed at vulnerable students.
+Manchester Academy aims to promote positive mental health (or 'well-being') across school, and to reduce poor mental health or mental illness.
+We will use both universal, whole school approaches and specialised, targeted approaches aimed at vulnerable students.